-Obtain feedback from model/sample answers.
+As a default, obtain feedback from reference answers or explanations.
 If you have a tutor, you can ask them for feedback also.
 But the most learning comes from your own attempts to figure it out (self-critique).

 Make the corrections in your understanding of which issues and sub-issues are relevant to which facts, what the rules are, and how the rules are used.
 Embrace these opportunities to improve so that you can do the real thing as if it were just like practice.